 Children and young adults with Ewing sarcoma should be treated in clinical trials specifically designed for their disease.
-A typical treatment plan for Ewing sarcoma includes systemic therapy that treats the entire body, such as chemotherapy, combined with localized therapy.
+A typical treatment plan for Ewing sarcoma includes systemic therapy with medication that treats the entire body, such as chemotherapy, combined with localized therapy.
 Systemic therapy is the use of medication to destroy cancer cells.
 Localized therapy focuses on treating the tumor itself using surgery, radiation therapy, or both.
 When more than 1 treatment is used, it is called combination therapy.

 Doctors make treatment recommendations based on the stage of the disease and the age of the patient, while trying to avoid or reduce long-term side effects of treatment.

 Take time to learn about all of the treatment options and be sure to ask questions about things that are unclear.
 Talk with the doctor about the goals of each treatment and what your child can expect while receiving the treatment.
 These types of talks are called “shared decision-making.”
 Shared decision-making is when you and your child's doctors work together to choose treatments that fit the goals of your child’s care.
 Shared decision-making is particularly important for Ewing sarcoma because there are different treatment options.
 Learn more about making treatment decisions.